2007 Regular Session

-A RESOLUTION COMMENDING THE LIFE AND ACCOMPLISHMENTS OF JOHN HARRISON MOODY AND EXPRESSING DEEPEST SYMPATHY TO HIS FAMILY AND FRIENDS UPON HIS PASSING.
+A RESOLUTION COMMENDING THE LIFE AND LEGACY OF MRS. BERNICE E. TOTTEN AND EXPRESSING DEEPEST SYMPATHY TO HER FAMILY AND FRIENDS UPON HER PASSING.

-WHEREAS, Mr. John Harrison Moody, who was born January 9, 1913, in Ellisville, Mississippi, to the late Charlie and Charity Moody, departed this life on Tuesday, January 13, 2004, to enter into eternal rest, causing great sorrow and loss to his family and friends; and
+WHEREAS, Bernice E. Totten, born September 1, 1921, departed this earthly life on Wednesday, January 31, 2007, to enter into eternal rest with her Heavenly Father, causing great sorrow and loss to her family and friends; and

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and accomplishments of Mr. John H. Moody and express deepest sympathy to his family and friends upon his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and legacy of Mrs. Bernice E. Totten and express deepest sympathy to her family and friends upon her passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. John H. Moody and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mrs. Totten and to the members of the Capitol Press Corps.